This page provides information on what excise tax is, the purpose behind levying excise tax and how to register for excise tax.

 From 1 December 2019, excise tax will be levied also on:

 According to Cabinet Decision No. 52 of 2019 on Excise Goods, Excise Tax Rates and the Methods of Calculating the Excise Price (Arabic PDF, 100 KB), the rate of excise tax is as follows:

 The UAE Government is levying excise tax to reduce consumption of unhealthy and harmful commodities while also raising revenues for the government that can be spent on beneficial public services.

 Consumers will need to pay more for goods that are harmful to human health or the environment.

 Under the UAE Federal Decree Law No. 7 of 2017 on Excise Tax,registering for excise tax is the responsibility of any business engaged in:

 FTA is committed to providing extensive support and guidance to assist with this; however, the responsibility lies with the business to make sure that any required compliance obligations are fulfilled.

 FTA has the power to conduct audits of taxable corporates and subsequently impose penal measures on those that do not comply with the law.

 Businesses can register for excise tax through the e-services section on the FTA website.
 However, first, they need to sign up and create an account.
-For more details about excise tax registration, please read Excise tax registration user guide (PDF)
+For more details about excise tax registration, please read the Excise tax registration user guide (PDF, 250 KB).

-For general inquiries about tax registration and/or application, you may contact Federal Tax Authority through the enquiry form or send an email to email@example.com.
-You can also call on 600 599 994 or 04-7775777.
+For general queries about tax registration and/or application, you may contact Federal Tax Authority through the channels mentioned on the 'Contact us' page.